 Around this time, monies for stamp duty will be required to be paid in preparation for settlement.

 Almost all settlements these days take place online, and you are not required to attend at all.
 Your solicitor will call you to let you know when it has settled, and the vendor’s solicitor will let the real estate agent know that they can release the keys to you.

 Still got questions?

-Don’t’ hesitate to get in touch with our property law expert, Monique Smiles on 4929 3995 who is always happy to answer your questions and can help guide you through the process of buying your first home.
+Don’t’ hesitate to get in touch with us on 4929 3995 or online.
+We can help guide you through the process of buying your first home.

 For the latest information on the first home owner grant, please visit the NSW Government Revenue website.